mulesoft-consulting/MuleSoft_DeploymentAsCode/README.md

 ```
 Important note: `app.name` is the `name` field in `deployment_descriptor.yml`

-If property file is empty no properties will be updated on the server.
+If the property file is empty no properties will be updated on the server.

 #### Call the deployment scripts manually (from local machine or outside the CI server)